FDA advisors reject MDMA therapy for PTSD, amid concerns over research

 A public comment submitted to the FDA by one trial participant said her therapist encouraged her to view “worsening symptoms as evidence of healing and ‘spiritual awakening’” and that she and other participants later struggled with suicidality following the trial.

-Dr. Walter Dunn, a psychiatrist at UCLA and a panelist, asked about claims in the ICER report that some participants may have been discouraged from participating in the long term durability study.
+When asked if some participants may have been discouraged from participating in the long term durability study, Lillenstein said those claims had been investigated.

-“Those were investigated as well,” said Lilienstein with Lykos, “All participants who were interested in participating were given the opportunity to review consent, and some chose not to participate after reviewing consent, but otherwise everyone was given the opportunity.”

 Copyright 2024 NPR